Living Here

 The storage of goods on Council-controlled land is prohibited under Local Laws and unattended watercraft may be removed.

-Our Coast Our Future – Coastal Hazard Adaptation Strategy
+Our Coast Our Future Strategic Plan (Coastal Hazard Adaptation Strategy)

-Council has been on a journey to develop Our Coast Our Future, a long-term strategy to help manage and adapt to the coastal hazard impacts on our coastline and communities.
+Gladstone Regional Council’s Our Coast Our Future Strategic Plan is a long-term Gladstone Region Coastal Hazard Adaptation Strategy (CHAS) to help manage and adapt to the coastal hazard impacts on our communities and ever-changing coastline.
 Coastal hazards include erosion of our sandy coastlines and short or long-term seawater inundation of low-lying areas along the coastline.

 Council was awarded funding through the QCoast2100 program, a Queensland Government and Local Government Association of Queensland’s (LGAQ) initiative.
 The initiative was designed to assist local governments in planning for the potential impacts of coastal hazards associated with climate change.